nathan-at-least/zips/zip-NNNN-posterity-fund.rst

 The term "eventual ZEC supply" refers to the issued ZEC supply after issuance reaches 0 ZEC per block, which by consensus rules and social consensus shall never be greater than ``MAX_MONEY`` (FIXME LINK).

-The term "Slow Fund" refers to a new chain-wide fund specified in this proposal.
+The term "Posterity Fund" refers to a new chain-wide fund specified in this proposal.

 The term "fund" refers to any distinct ZEC balance which (is by definition) governed by consensus rules.

-The term "slow fund payout" or simply "payout" refers to transfers out of the slow fund.
+The term "Posterity Fund payout" or simply "payout" refers to transfers out of the Posterity Fund.

-The term "slow fund deposit" refers to transfers into the slow fund.
+The term "Posterity Fund deposit" refers to transfers into the Posterity Fund.

 Abstract
 ========

-This proposal introduces a new chain-wide fund called the "Zcash Slow Fund" which aggregates deposits from any number of sources and produces regular small payouts from its total balance to the same recipients as new issuance as part of block rewards.
-These payouts are constrained by the consensus rules proposed here _and_ by establishing a new socially based precedent that the rate of payouts will not be increased in the future, thus the term "slow".
-This proposal itself does not specify how funds are deposited into the Slow Fund, although it is accompanied by a companion proposal (FIXME REF) which defines a source of deposits as part of a new transaction fee mechanism.
+This proposal introduces a new chain-wide fund called the "Zcash Posterity Fund" which aggregates deposits from any number of sources and produces regular small payouts from its total balance to the same recipients as new issuance as part of block rewards.
+These payouts are constrained by the consensus rules proposed here _and_ by establishing a new socially based precedent that the rate of payouts will not be increased in the future, thus accumulating the funds for posterity.
+This proposal itself does not specify how funds are deposited into the Posterity Fund, although it is accompanied by a companion proposal [FIXME REF] which defines a source of deposits as part of a new transaction fee mechanism.
 Unlike payouts, there is no social precedent constraining future kinds or amounts of deposits to the fund.

 Motivation
 ==========

-Smoothing out mining rewards over time has both security and ecosystem benefits:
+Smoothing out block rewards over time has both economic and security benefits:

 Mitigate Outlier Block Rewards
 ------------------------------